The Night Walker: Authorship

 Fletcher's original, which might have been titled The Little Thief, perhaps dates to 1611.
 Fletcher alludes to the sound of "Tom o' Lincoln," the great bell of Lincoln's Cathedral, as being like a scolding woman, as he does in his The Woman's Prize.
 The bell was new in 1611, and The Woman's Prize dates from that year.
 By implication, so did The Little Thief.
 Both plays also reveal the influence of Ben Jonson's Epicene (1609).

 Performance and publication

 Shirley's revision was acted by Queen Henrietta's Men at the Cockpit Theatre in 1634.
 The play was revived early in the Restoration era; Samuel Pepys saw it on 2 April 1661.

 The Night Walker was published in quarto in 1640, printed by Thomas Cotes for the booksellers Andrew Crooke and William Cooke; the title page assigns it to Fletcher alone, and does the dedication.
 Andrew Crooke issued a second quarto edition in 1661.
 The play was included in the second Beaumont and Fletcher folio of 1679.

+A production of "The Night Walker", directed by Emily Bassett, was performed by Mary Baldwin University's Shakespeare & Performance Graduate Program in February, 2025.